Does Your Business Need a Responsive Website Design?

 Take a look at this chart, also from IDC.

 They’ve forecasted the market share of internet-connected devices with different screen sizes.
 The smaller the screen size, the larger the expected increase in prevalence over the next few years.
 So, yes, you definitely need to think about how your site looks on a variety of screen sizes.
 When you build your site using responsive design, there’s no need to create different versions for all the potential screens out there.
 Like a fish in a bowl, the content will grow only as large as the space allows.

 Obviously, there’s a lot more to creating a responsive website.
 If you’d like more information, check out Responsive Web Design by Ethan Marcotte, who is considered to be the “father” of responsive design.

 If you do decide to implement responsive design, unless you’re a web-coding guru, you will need to hire someone to help.
 Responsive design is still relatively new, so when hiring a web designer, make sure they can not only explain responsive design and how it would benefit your particular site, but also show you examples of responsive sites they’ve created.

 Are you considering a responsive design for your site?
+Check out Deluxe Website Design Services.
 Share in the comments!